Wosiu6/games-api/README.md

 # Games API

 A .NET 9 Web API for managing games using Clean Architecture, CQRS, and PostgreSQL.
+It utilises JWT-based authentication with endpoint authorisation.

 ## Tech Stack